Here is another blog article in our series of silent auction tips. This one is related to setting starting bids and silent auction bid increments.

 Keep your bid increments as low as you can stomach and try to get people engaged in the auction.
 Have an item starting at $1,000? $100 doesn't have to be the bid increment; consider something less than that, like $25!
 It’s not heresy.
 It is ok!
 If you get enough traction on the item, it will go for much more than $1,025!

 Perhaps with a paper bid-sheet auction, some of these ratios (rules of thumb) and high bid increments make more sense.
 There is a high cost for a bidder to keep returning to a piece of paper to increase their bid.
-However, mobile bidding allows you to keep the bid increments lower as you should see people more willing and able to whip out their phone and up their bid.
+However, mobile bidding allows you to keep the bid increments lower as you should see people more willing and able to whip out their phones and up their bid.
 For those that don’t have a mobile - proxy bidding is their best bet.

 Do you have any questions about bid increments and setting starting bids?
 We would be happy to help.
 Comment below with your question and we'll answer it as soon as we can.